Duncan G. Steel

-Duncan G. Steel (born 1951) is an American experimental physicist, researcher and professor in quantum optics in condensed matter physics.
+Duncan Gregory Steel (born 1951) is an American experimental physicist, researcher and professor in quantum optics in condensed matter physics.
 He is the Robert J. Hiller Professor of Electrical Engineering, Professor of Physics, Professor of Biophysics, and Research Professor in the Institute of Gerontology at the University of Michigan.
 Steel is also a Guggenheim Scholar and a Fellow of American Physical Society, the Optical Society of America, and the Institute of Electrical and Electronics Engineers.
 He coedited the five-volume series on the Encyclopedia of Modern Optics.

 Education

 Steel graduated from the University of North Carolina, Chapel Hill with an A.B. in 1972.
 Graduated from the University of Michigan with a Ph.D. in 1976.

 Prior to joining the faculty at Michigan, he was a Member of the Technical Staff and Senior Staff Physicist for the Hughes Aircraft Company at the Hughes Research Labs (HRL) in Malibu.
 There he worked on optical phase conjugation and real time holography.
 Working with Richard Lind, they demonstrated the first laser with a phase conjugate mirror using degenerate four-wave mixing.